Sunday, October 14, 2018

 - Enjoy ice cream, drinks and music in the beautiful outdoor courtyard

 - Make your own constellation and other fun children’s astro activities

-We will have inflatable planetarium shows every 40 minutes tickets will be given out first come, first served-so please come early if you want a ticket!
+We will have inflatable planetarium shows every 40 minutes.
+Tickets will be released 20 to 30 minutes before each show and are given out first come, first served.

 All are welcome, NO RSVP NECESSARY!